 Facilities and services

-During the summer there is a special bus that runs to the park from Kawagoe and Honkawagoe stations.
+During the summer there is a normally special bus that runs to the park from Kawagoe and Honkawagoe stations to Kawagoe Aqua Park.
 There are 2 restaurants, 2 kiosks and a number of vans that sell food and drink.
 They also have a shop that sells pool goods.
 There is a shower and locker room and plenty of toilets.
 You can play tennis, futsal and soccer.
 There are a number of events held over the summer including snorkeling classes.
 There is a no tattoo policy (see photo below).
 You can get a full list, in Japanese, plus more information on the official website.

 During the time the pool is open there are normally some events and classes on.
-Please note that it is unlikely there will be any events in 2021.
+They were not on in 2022 and they have not yet been confirmed – nor denied – for 2023!

 - A taiko performance from 11 to 11.40 am on the opening weekend.